RappyTV/labymod4-api-wiki/docs/pages/addon/features/config.md

         config.add("myNewArrayProperty", myNewArrayProperty);

         /*
-          You don't really have to remove old json values of removed ConfigProperties as they're removed when the config is being loaded anyway */
+          You don't really have to remove old JSON values of removed ConfigProperties as they're removed when the config is being loaded anyway */